ankane/blind_index/README.md

 1. You can keep encryption consistent for all fields (both searchable and non-searchable)
 2. Blind indexing supports expressions

-## Upgrading

-### 2.0.0

-2.0.0 brings a number of improvements.

-- Blind indexes are updated immediately instead of in a `before_validation` callback
-- Better Lockbox integration - no need to generate a separate key
-- There’s a new gem for Argon2 that has no dependencies and (officially) supports Windows

 ## History

 View the [changelog](https://github.com/ankane/blind_index/blob/master/CHANGELOG.md)